Hugh of Cluny: Political influence

 Hugh's relationship to Ferdinand I and Alfonso VI of León and Castile included the release of Alfonso from his brother Sancho's prison.
 His influence upon Pope Urban II, who had been prior at Cluny under Hugh, made Hugh one of the most powerful and influential figures of the late 11th century.

 As the godfather of the Holy Roman Emperor, Henry IV, he also played a role as a mediator during the conflict between Pope Gregory VII and Henry IV, though he was not successful.
 Additionally, he was an active diplomat to Germany and Hungary on behalf of the church.

-He died on 28 April 1109.
+Abbot Hugh died in the Lady Chapel at Cluny on the evening of Easter Monday, 28 April 1109.
 Many of his relics were pillaged or destroyed by the Huguenots in 1575.
+His feast day is April 29.